mbrandonw/mbrandonw.github.io/_drafts/composable-html-views-in-swift.md

 And finally, the fact that `View<D, N>` is a functor in `N` _and_ a contravariant functor in `D` at the same time, makes `View` a [_profunctor_](https://en.wikipedia.org/wiki/Profunctor).

 .

+## Conlusion

+two more types of composition: flatMap and ap

+## Exercises

 ## References